skeeto/skeeto.github.com/_posts/2016-02-28-Calling-the-Native-API-While-Freestanding-.markdown

 negligible compared to the function call overhead anyway.

-As a side note: one reason besides minimalism for not implementing your own `memmove()` is that it's not legal to implement efficiently in straight C. According to the language specification, your implementation of `memmove()` would not be permitted to compare its pointer arguments with `<`, `>`, `<=`, or `>=`.
-That would lead to undefined behavior if they pointed to unrelated objects (ISO/IEC 9899:2011 §6.5.8¶5).
-So the only legal approach is to allocate a temporary buffer, copy the source buffer into it, then copy it into the destination buffer.
+As a side note: one reason besides minimalism for not implementing your own `memmove()` is that it can't be implemented efficiently in a conforming C program.
+According to the language specification, your implementation of `memmove()` would not be permitted to compare its pointer arguments with `<`, `>`, `<=`, or `>=`.
+That would lead to undefined behavior when pointing to unrelated objects (ISO/IEC 9899:2011 §6.5.8¶5).
+The simplest legal approach is to allocate a temporary buffer, copy the source buffer into it, then copy it into the destination buffer.
+However, buffer allocation may fail — i.e.
+NULL return from `malloc()` — introducing a failure case to `memmove()`, which isn't supposed to fail.

+Update July 2016: Alex Elsayed pointed out a solution to the `memmove()` problem in the comments.
+In short: iterate over the buffers bytewise (`char *`) using equality (`==`) tests to check for an overlap.
+In theory, a compiler could optimize away the loop and make it efficient.

 I keep mentioning Wine because I've been careful to ensure my applications run correctly with it.
 So far it's worked *perfectly*